 The Weekly Journal criticized the colony’s powerful governor, William Cosby, who was supported by the other newspaper in New York, the Gazette.
 Governor Cosby had removed Judge Morris from office after Morris issued a dissent from the bench in a case that favored Cosby.
 The Weekly Journal’s criticism of Cosby was unrelenting, accusing the governor of violating the “liberties and properties” of the people.

-Cosby then decided to use a legal tactic, called an information, to have Zenger brought before New York’s Supreme Court, which he controlled, to face libel charges, but only after a jury approved of the move.
+Cosby then decided to use a legal tactic, called an “information,” to have Zenger brought before New York’s Supreme Court.
+Although Cosby controlled the court, a jury would have to approve of the information before Zenger could face libel charges.

-During the jury proceedings, the two attorneys who published the Weekly Journal were disbarred by the court when they tried to represent Zenger, and he was assigned a pro-Cosby public attorney, John Chambers.
-But Chambers complicated matters when he was able to get a fair jury in place to hear the case.
+During the jury proceedings, the two attorneys who published the Weekly Journal were disbarred by the court when they tried to represent Zenger.
+In their place, Zenger was assigned a pro-Cosby public attorney, John Chambers.

-Then on August 4, things went badly for Cosby when Zenger’s former attorneys arranged for the famed colonial lawyer Andrew Hamilton from Philadelphia to represent Zenger in court for free along with Chambers.
+Things took a turn for the worse for Cosby on August 4, when Zenger’s former attorneys arranged for the famed colonial lawyer from Philadelphia, Andrew Hamilton, to represent Zenger in court for free along with Chambers.

 At first, Chambers entered a not guilty plea for Zenger, challenging the colonial Attorney General to prove a standard of libel.
 Chief Judge John De Lancey then told the jury that, “The laws, in my opinion, are very clear; they cannot be admitted to justify a libel.”

-Then Hamilton’s appeal to the jury was one of the signature moments in American legal history.
+Hamilton’s response became one of the signature moments in American legal history.
 He started off by admitting that Zenger printed the statements, but that the crown had an obligation to prove they were false statements.
 The tactic blocked the Attorney General from making a counter-argument, and then Hamilton appealed directly to the jury.